leminrock/hardware/README.md

 # hardware

-buttons, leds, and other hardware stuff...
+buttons, leds, and other hardware stuff... and vedoma